 Since most states do not have formal education requirements for jobs in medical assisting, aspiring medical assistants enter the field through one of three educational pathways: a high school diploma with on-the-job training, a certificate or a diploma in medical assisting, or a two-year associate’s degree in medical assisting.

-The first two pathways require approximately a year of education and training after the completion of a postsecondary degree.
+The first two pathways require approximately a year of education and training after completing a postsecondary degree.
 High school graduates who learn medical assisting skills through on-the-job training require several months of full-time employment.
 Certificate and medical assisting diploma programs are typically offered at community colleges and include a year of didactic and clinical experience to prepare medical assistants for the clinical and administrative responsibilities of the job.